TigsterCox/Hex-Zero/Mods/TigsterCox/Rapid Hex-Burner/Readme.md

 # &#x2B22; Rapid Hex Burner &#x2B22;

 ## Rapid Hex Burner
-a modified HX0 carrage and sherpa mini only mount (for now) for those who want to use alil more sped in their printer
+A modified HX0 carrage, HE mount, Sherpa Mini Mount and EBB mount for those who want to use alil more sped in their printer

 Documentation... what's that?